DanielSmith/alap/docs/api-reference/security.md

 ## Positive patterns

-These are already done right — no action needed:

 | Pattern | Where |
 |---------|-------|
 | `textContent` for labels (no `innerHTML` with user data) | `buildMenuList.ts` |